SassDoc/sassdoc.github.io/using-your-own-theme/index.md

 ## Extra tools from SassDoc

 SassDoc provides a couple of extra features to theme builders.
-Please refer to [relevant section](/extra-tools/).
+Please refer to [relevant section][extra_tools]).

 ## Extra tools from Swig